SamerAlsayegh/node-steam-bot-manager/README.md

 #### Visit the [wiki](https://github.com/Undeadkillz/node-steam-bot-manager/wiki) for set-up, registration.

 #### For Docs, please visit [our docs](http://undeadkillz.github.io/node-steam-bot-manager/docs)
+ If you need further help with setting up the tool, please contact me on Steam, and I will try my best to help you.

 ## Examples:
 You can check examples of bots you can build by navigating to the 'examples' folder in the root of the project.